Waffle/waffle/Docs/SettingUpDevelopmentEnvironment.md

 E:\waffle\Source\JNA\build\build.xml:6: Missing product.version
 ```

 A product version is generated via MSBuild and is applied to the rest of the project.
-The Java components built with `ant` therefore require that you run `build all` first.
+The Java components built with `maven` therefore require that you run `clean install` first.

 ### Unit Tests Failed